uchuugaka/Publisher/Readme.md

 # What is Publisher?

-A tool to easily publish Bonjour services.
+An OS X app to quickly publish a Bonjour service.